globad/remove-old-branches/README.md

 (by default the branches are sorted so that the oldest branches are found at the very bottom) and removes the branches from the bottom up one by one until there are 100 branches left (this is customizable).
 Exceptions are made for the master and develop branches and for the list of stop words.
 Be сareful!
 Use it at your own risk.

-If something doesn't work, please add an Issue.
+If something doesn't work, please create an Issue.

 Made with __selenium-webdriver__,